RedHatWorkshops/fuse-on-openshift/_posts/explore/2014-07-09-smoke-test.md

 by OpenShift.
 In a real-world scenario, either OpenShift's certificate would be signed by a standard CA (eg: Thawte, Verisign, StartSSL, etc.) or signed by a corporate-standard CA that you already have installed on your system.

+> If you're not attending in person, replace the master.fuse.osecloud.com URI with the path to your local vagrant, or if your VM maps ports to your host, use localhost:8443

 **Note:** On some versions of Microsoft Windows, you may get an error that the server has an invalid x.509 certificate.
 If you receive this error, enter in the following command: